Prelf1992/distributed-ml-training-system/README.md

 * Commit 74: CI: Update documentation for workflow to resolve issue. at 2025-01-15 12:24:04
 * Commit 75: Build: Clean up dependencies for faster execution. at 2025-01-17 17:59:10
 * Commit 76: Build: Configure CI for tests to improve user experience. at 2025-01-17 09:36:52
+* Commit 77: Fix: Update documentation for component to enhance functionality. at 2025-01-20 13:20:04